 Action, adventure, magic and romance.
-An ancient curse has returned to the lands and Robin and Jamie must help defeat the Lord of the North and bring the fairy groups together.
+An ancient curse has returned to the lands!
+Robin and Jamie must help a fractured group of heroes reunite to stop an evil sorceress and the Lord of the North.

 Excerpt from book:

 A long time ago, the lands were new and green surrounded by the bluest water imaginable.
 All sorts of plant and animal life flourished on the lands and in the waters.
 To the First Ones, who came to this land, it was a paradise.

 For many generations, the people enjoyed long life and prosperity.
 Artisans and craftspeople developed unique and beautiful methods for their work and eventually the lovely lands were known for the wonderful items its people produced.

 As the First Ones continued to live in freedom and harmony, they explored the more spiritual side of their beliefs.
 They discovered that it was possible to reach a state of sublime oneness with all the plants and creatures in their lands and waters.
 They slowly specialized in these various abilities, as they had their arts and crafts.
 For some, this ability led them to ascend to a higher plain of existence, while others chose to remain in the beautiful lands they loved.